Eat Bananas Daily. Learn Why Here!

 - They’re satisfying and nutritious.
-Just add them to your breakfast along with some protein, nuts, and a cup of coffee or tea – only to discover that you feel “full” and have plenty of energy throughout the morning.
+Just add them to your breakfast along with some protein, nuts and a cup of coffee or tea.
+You’ll discover that you’ll feel “full” and have plenty of energy throughout the morning.

 - They are also rich in fiber: this cares for your digestive health and helps you avoid constipation.

-Another interesting fact you’ll want to know is that weight loss diets often include lots of green bananas.
+Another interesting fact you’ll be happy to know is that weight-loss diets often include lots of green bananas.

-Try eating them for 10 days and see what the effects are for you.
+Try eating them for 10 days and see the effects on you.

-If you’re not an athlete but suffer from regular nightly muscle cramps, don’t hesitate to add a banana to your dinner (one that isn’t overly ripe) and you’ll avoid the cramping later.
+If you’re not an athlete but suffer from regular nightly muscle cramps, then don’t hesitate to add a banana to your dinner (one that isn’t overly ripe).
+In this way, you’ll avoid the cramping later.

-In addition, bananas provide a lot of nutrients before, during, and after exercise, especially if you’re doing resistance training.
+Besides, bananas provide a lot of nutrients before, during and after exercise, especially if you’re doing resistance training.

 Remember to always take a banana with you when you go for a run or to the gym!

-It’s always important to remember that some people don’t tolerate eating bananas very well.
+It’s always important to remember that some people don’t tolerate eating bananas very well despite all their benefits.